Mr-Io/c-language-solutions/docs/solutions/chapter_1.rst

 Notes:

-    * This exercise is easy after we defined the function ``mygetline`` in the previous solution (this is the purpose of well defined functions).
+    * This exercise is easy after we defined the function ``mygetline`` in the previous solution
+      (this is the purpose of well defined functions).
       Instead of that, we used this exercise to learn how to use ``getline`` function from stdlib.
-To fully understand this function we need to know pointers and memory allocation which are explained in :ref:`chapter-5`.
+      To fully understand this function we need to know pointers and dynamic memory allocation which are explained in :ref:`chapter-5` and :ref:`chapter-6` respectively.
       Meanwhile we are gonna use this structure:

       .. code-block:: c